|

 Total~2.8 TB

-Mandatory Cost Analysis: Saving these checkpoints takes time.
+The mandatory cost analysis: Saving these checkpoints takes time.
 If your storage writes at 4GB/s, that’s an 11-minute stall every hour.
-Over a 30-day run, that’s ~130 hours of idle GPUs.
-Investing in a high-performance NVMe tier like WEKA or VAST isn’t a luxury; it’s a CapEx recovery strategy.
+Over a 30-day run, that’s approximately 130 hours of idle GPUs.
+Investing in a high-performance NVMe tier isn’t a luxury — it’s a CapEx recovery strategy.
+The Storage Wall post covers the ZFS vs Ceph vs NVMe-oF decision in depth.
+For the all-NVMe case specifically, see All-NVMe Ceph for AI.

 Infographic illustrating the size difference between AI model weights and the significantly larger Adam optimizer states for checkpoints.